twoents/arb_notes/README.md

 don't gorget to look into\
 * CDS and AOT to reduce memory footprint
 * GraalVM compilation seems to reduce the memory consumption even more

+Journaling setup for systemd ubuntu24 SystemMaxUse=500M (The total disk space all journals can take).
+SystemMaxFileSize=100M (The maximum size of a single journal file before it rotates)